mdn/yari/copy/plus/faq.md

 For more information about how our organizations work together, please check [this article](https://hacks.mozilla.org/2022/03/mozilla-and-open-web-docs-working-together-on-mdn/).

-## What regions will MDN Plus be available in?
+## What regions is MDN Plus available in?

-Today, MDN Plus is available in the US and Canada.
-In the coming months, we are planning to roll out to other countries including France, Germany, Italy, Spain, Belgium, Austria, the Netherlands, Ireland, United Kingdom, Switzerland, Malaysia, New Zealand and Singapore.
+The free version of MDN Plus is available worldwide.
+Anyone can create an MDN Plus account and try out a limited version of the premium features.
+As for the paid plans, they are currently available as follows: in the United States, Canada (since March 24th, 2022), Austria, Belgium, Finland, France, the United Kingdom, Germany, Ireland, Italy, Malaysia, the Netherlands, New Zealand, Puerto Rico, Sweden, Singapore, Switzerland, Spain (since April 28th, 2022), Turkey, Estonia, Greece, Latvia, Lithuania, Portugal, Slovakia and Slovenia (since June 15th, 2022).
+We are working on expanding this list even further.

 ## I have an idea for MDN Plus, who should I contact?